-The Beatles Story museum in Liverpool must be the definitive account and collection of the Fab Four’s rise to superstardom.
+The Beatles Museum in Liverpool must be the definitive account and collection of the Fab Four’s rise to global superstardom.

 Located in Liverpool’s Albert Dock, just a few minutes walk away from the Beatles Statue, the Beatles Story charts the early beginnings of the band from their beginning as the Quarrymen all the way through to their mega stardom and eventual split.

-Before you even step into the building you are immersed into the Beatles Story.
+Before you even step into the building you are immersed in the Beatles Story.
 The Yellow Submarine sign looms whilst Beatles track play out across the courtyard.

 Wandering up to the ticket desk you see images of the Liverpool, and country the young musicians were growing up in. helping set the cultural scene of their ‘birth.’

 The exhibition itself combines themed rooms around central themes or events in the Beatles’ history.
 The essential audio guide gives you an audible explanation of the events interspersed with quotes from key players in the band’s history.

 Starting with the Mersey Beats and the introduction of John and George, displayed memorabilia includes George’s first guitar and flyers from the village fete that was to be the first ‘gig’.
 Moving through we are into a replica of Hamburg and Star Club that was to hone the band’s experience and early legend.

-Moving on, we see the Liverpool shop where the boys first purchased their instruments on monthly payments, before we move onto a replica of the Grapes pub, in Liverpool’s Georgian Quarter.
+Next, we see the Liverpool shop where the boys first purchased their instruments on monthly payments, before moving onto a replica of the Grapes pub, in Liverpool’s Georgian Quarter.
 Another iconic location in the formation of the Beatles.

 We walk past the Grapes into the Cavern Club!
 Yes, a full replica of the Cavern Club including stage and seating.
-The Beatles Story has skillfully included a cafe in this space so you can grab a cup of tea and soak up the atmosphere of the club.
-Up close you will realise just how small the stage really was.
-And then realise they played that stage 292 times!!
+The Beatles Museum has skillfully included a cafe in this space so you can grab a cup of tea and soak up the atmosphere of the club.
+Up close, you will realise just how small the stage really was.
+Did you know?
+They played that stage 292 times!!